Brightblu2020/docs.brightblu/JoltBusinessCommunicationController.md

 Communication Controller:

 The communication controller(CC) handles all the external requests to and from the device.
 It handles everything with regards to network , cloud and Application communication.
 The CC currently supports 3G/4G SIM Connectivity, LAN and WiFi.
 The CC also runs BRIGHTBLU OCPP 1.6J, Handles all the communication with the ChargeBox Controller.
-In order to configure the charger please use our Installer application : BRIGHTBLU JOLT INSTALL PARTNER
+In order to configure the charger please use our Installer application : JOLT INSTALL PARTNER

 Find the release notes for the latest version and all previous versions.